Getting Rid of Cockroaches

 Why Cockroach control is necessary?

 Controlling a cockroach infestation is not simply a matter of aesthetics.
 Large indoor cockroach populations are one of the leading causes of allergies, asthma and other bronchial disorders in humans.
-Additionally, cockroaches are capable of carrying disease organisms and bacteria on their bodies and in their faecal material.
+Additionally, cockroaches are capable of carrying disease organisms and bacteria on their bodies and in their fecal material.

 If you notice a cockroach infestation call Owl Pest Control on (01) 452 3680 for advice on how to get rid of cockroaches.